lowdanie/lowdanie.github.io/_posts/2024-10-21-bloch-sphere.md

 ## Reflections

-In this section we will present an alternative formulation of the Bloch projection.
+In this section we will start to develop an alternative formulation of the Bloch projection.
 In addition to being interesting in its own right, this new perspective will make it easy to prove that unitary transformations of qubits always correspond to rotations of the Bloch sphere which will complete our proof of the [Bloch Rotation](#thm:bloch-rotation) theorem.

+{: #def:reflection}

 > **Definition (Reflection).** Let $\|\psi\rangle\in\mathbb{C}^2$ be a qubit
 > state.
 The reflection with axis $\|\psi\rangle$, denoted